duraikumaran/python/README.md

 Cars, robots, and drones start to understand what we see in pictures and videos.
 The interface “computer vision” between machines and humans will gain much more importance within the next few years.

-		CAR DETECTION

-The uploaded code is used in detecting cars in the given input (video or an image form). the given input is converted to gray scale image and given to detect multiscale as three factors 1 is grayscale, 2 is scale factor, 3 is Minimum naibours and cascade clasifier uses a data set to detect any object YOLOV 3 is a good data set.